3 Strategies to Protect Your Money

 If you are a borrower, inflation is a good thing: Assets tend to appreciate faster in inflationary times, and the cost of debt is reduced, making it cheaper to repay.

-Current loans: Most individuals try to reduce debt or stay debt-free, but having debt can actually be beneficial.
+Most individuals try to reduce debt or stay debt-free, but having debt can actually be beneficial.
 When inflation rises, it makes your existing loans or debt less expensive.
-For example, if your mortgage rate is 3.5% and inflation is 8.5%, your nominal rate is -5%.
+For example, if your mortgage rate is 3.5% and inflation is 4.9%, your nominal rate is -1.9%.
 Which begs the question: Should you pay down your debt or investment for the future?
 This is based on your risk level, but if you are trying to maximize your financial plan and total wealth, you should make minimum debt payments and invest the rest.

-Where to invest: The best place to start is to have a cash management strategy or an emergency fund.
+The best place to start is to have a cash management strategy or an emergency fund.
 This amount should be in cash and savings accounts, but having more than you need reduces your future purchasing power.
-Depending on the amount of risk you want to take, here are three options to invest your additional money:
+Depending on the amount of risk you want to take, here are four options to invest your additional money:

 - Treasury inflation-protected securities.
 The U.S. government issues TIPS, and the principal is indexed to inflation so purchase power doesn’t decline.
 There are no limits to the amount you can invest in TIPS, and they can be bought through mutual funds and exchange-traded funds (ETFs).